pcaston/OpenPeerPower.github.io/source/_integrations/sensor.markdown

 Sensors are gathering information about states and conditions.

-Home Assistant currently supports a wide range of sensors.
-They are able to display information which are provides by Home Assistant directly, are gathered from web services, and, of course, physical devices.
+Open Peer Power currently supports a wide range of sensors.
+They are able to display information which are provides by Open Peer Power directly, are gathered from web services, and, of course, physical devices.

 ## Device Class